 In Construction, every reasonable effort will be made to equalize overtime opportunity hours.
 Construction assignments will be based upon operational needs, proximity to project, and/or employee qualifications/experience, and in consideration for the equitable distribution of overtime.
 In Construction, Unit 7 employees will have preference for overtime assignments over non-Unit 7 employees on the project to which they are assigned.

-Construction overtime distribution by project for overtime abutting the shift and for overtime less than four (4) hours not abutting the shift shall be offered to those qualified by the Series level in the following order:
+Construction overtime distribution by project shall be offered to those qualified by the Series level in the following order: